Canada’s Intellectual Property Firm

 Notices of reinstatement have not been issued since July 2024.
 Applications for which reinstatement has been requested are still showing as abandoned.

-Incorrect status on CIPO database
+Incorrect status on the CIPO database

 There continues to be a volume of applications and patents with incorrect statuses on the public CIPO database, which do not reflect submissions filed since July 2024.
 CIPO has stated that the status will be corrected once correspondence has been processed.
-CIPO has asked applicants do not report or request error corrections due to unprocessed timely correspondence, due to the volume of such errors.
+CIPO has asked that applicants do not report or request error corrections due to unprocessed, timely correspondence, due to the volume of such errors.

 Service standards

-It is noted that CIPO service standards for operational tasks have now been largely doubled, to 36 weeks.
+It is noted that CIPO service standards for operational tasks have now been largely doubled to 36 weeks.

 The preceding is intended as a timely update on Canadian intellectual property and technology law.
 The content is informational only and does not constitute legal or professional advice.
 To obtain such advice, please communicate with our offices directly.